 - I. The DSRA shall be created and maintained in form of cash or fixed deposits equivalent to total debt servicing obligation of the outstanding bonds for the next 2 quarters - II.
 BSA shall be funded at the start of each quarter, amount equivalent to 1.5 times the amount of debt servicing requirement (interest and principal), from its own revenue sources - III.
 The debenture trustee will independently monitor the adequacy of collection (interest and principal) in BSA.
 In case of a shortfall on T-15th day, it shall intimate the APCRDA.
 In case the shortfall is not met by T-7th day, the debenture trustee shall draw the funds from DSRA by that day. - IV.
-In case there is a shortfall in DSRA due to drawal of funds to BSA, the shortfall in DSRA is to be met by APCRDA within 5 days of the utilisation of the funds - V. If the DSRA is not replenished to the requisite extent within 30 days of the shortfall by issuer or by GoAP, then the Trustees shall invoke the GoAP Guarantee by sending a Notice of Invocation to GoAP for the shortfall amount
+In case there is a shortfall in DSRA due to drawal of funds to BSA, the shortfall in DSRA is to be met by APCRDA within 5 days of the utilisation of the funds - V. If the DSRA is not replenished to the requisite extent within 135 days of the shortfall by issuer or by GoAP, then the Trustees shall invoke the GoAP Guarantee by sending a Notice of Invocation to GoAP, the debenture trustee shall invoke the GoAP's Guarantee for the shortfall amount^

-The adherence to the structured payment mechanism will be a key rating sensitivity factor for Acuité.
+The adherence to the structured payment mechanism will be a key rating sensitivity factor for ACUITE.